Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 The media format is based on CMAF, conforming to the track constraints specified in [[!MPEGCMAF]] clause 7.
-A key benefit of this format is that it allows easy identification of stream boundaries, enabling switching, redundancy, re-transmission resulting in a good fit with current Internet infrastructures.
+A key benefit of this format is that it allows easy identification of stream boundaries, enabling switching, redundancy, retransmission resulting in a good fit with current Internet infrastructures.
 We believe that the CMAF track format will make things easier and that the industry is already heading in this direction following recent specifications
 like [[!MPEGCMAF]] and HLS [[!RFC8216]].
-Note that no media profiles of CMAF are required by the specification unless stated otherwise, only the structural format based on clause 7 is used. ???
+Note that no CMAF media profile is needed by this specification unless stated otherwise; only the structural format based on [[!MPEGCMAF]] clause 7 is used.

 [=CMAF Ingest=] assumes ingest to an active receiving entity, such as a packager or active origin server.
 However, it can also be used for simple transport of